Violence erupts in Jerusalem following Palestinian funeral | Law-Order

 Mourners took Shareef's body for prayers at the Al Aqsa Mosque before proceeding to a cemetery outside the Old City.
 “With our souls and blood, we will redeem you, martyr,” the crowd chanted.
 Some people held Palestinian flags.
 Israeli police said demonstrators threw stones, sticks and fireworks toward security forces.
 They released videos showing protesters throwing objects toward police near the cemetery and another video of stones pelting a nearby street.

 The police vowed to use a “firm hand” to stop violence that “turned a funeral into an out-of-control demonstration of violence.''
-The Palestinian Red Crescent rescue service said 37 Palestinians were wounded from rubber bullets, stun grenades and beatings.
-Ten people required hospitalisation, including two with eye injuries, it said.
-Police said a number of officers were lightly hurt.
+The Palestinian Red Crescent rescue service said 71 Palestinians were wounded from rubber bullets, stun grenades and beatings.
+Thirteen people required hospitalisation, including two with eye injuries, it said.
+Police said six officers were hurt.
+They said 20 Palestinians were arrested, including five people suspected in an attempted hit and run.

 Monday's violence came just days after police pushed and beat mourners at the Jerusalem funeral for Shireen Abu Akleh, a well-known Al Jazeera journalist who was killed Wednesday while reporting on an Israeli military raid in the occupied West Bank.